 Sieve is a programming language for filtering incoming emails.
-FastMail's flexible rules system provides most users with filtering functionality, but advanced users may choose to write Sieve scripts for complicated filtering (such as time-based rules, or access to our notify extension).
+FastMail's flexible rules system provides most users with filtering functionality, but advanced users may choose to write Sieve scripts for complicated filtering (such as time-based rules).

 A sieve script consists of a number of tests which are applied to incoming mail; if a mail matches a test, then the actions associated with that test are performed.